ahaoboy/rcm-com/README.md

 ### Step 5: Test

+> [!IMPORTANT]
+> **Windows 11 Notice:** This shell extension uses the classic `IContextMenu` API.
+Windows 11 hides classic context menu items by default.
+> To trigger this extension on Windows 11, you must invoke the **Windows 10 style menu** by either:
+> - Clicking **"Show more options"** (显示更多选项) at the bottom of the new right-click menu.
+> - Holding **Shift** while right-clicking.
+>
+> The DLL will *only* be loaded and execute the log writing when the classic menu is actively shown.

-1. Right-click any file, folder, or empty space in Explorer
+1. Right-click any file, folder, or empty space in Explorer (Use Shift+Right-Click on Windows 11)
 2. Check `C:\rcm\log.txt` (same directory as the DLL)

 Example log output: